Clinical Consultation Guidelines for Ordering Practitioners

 - Reports are verified by the scheduling team as ordered by the consulting provider.

 - Our clinicians will speak only with the scheduled provider unless prior authorization is arranged.
-No additional staff, personal, or patients, should be present during the consultation.
+No additional staff, personnel, or patients, should be present during the consultation.
 DSL medical educators reserve the right to end the call if these standards are not upheld.

 General Consultation Guidelines

-- Be prepared with patient results and pertinent clinical symptoms/history and in an appropriate environment for the appointment.
+- Be prepared with patient results and pertinent clinical symptoms/history.

 - Consultations are limited to 30 minutes to accommodate tight schedules.
 Late arrivals must conclude at the scheduled time.

 - Clinicians cannot offer treatment protocols, even when interpreting significant test findings or on a provider’s own results.
+DSL cannot provide treatment recommendations for pregnancy or lactation and advise users to consult a qualified healthcare provider for any health concerns.

 Additional Educational Opportunities